What is Pension Drawdown?

 Choose one of four objectives for what you would like to do with your money within five years and the objective you choose will be linked to an investment solution.

-You must be aged 55 or over and have a Defined Contribution pension (also known as Money Purchase) with a value of at least £1,000.
+You must be aged 55 or over and have a Defined Contribution pension.
 We can't accept pensions that are already in drawdown so you must not have accessed the tax-free cash from your pension yet.
 We can only accept transfers of your full pension pot.

 I’m happy to apply for pension drawdown online